mtna/rds-r/README.md

 <a name="license"></a>
 ## License
 This work is licensed under the [BSD-3 License](https://opensource.org/licenses/BSD-3-Clause).
-See [LICENCE](LICENSE) file for details.
+See [LICENSE](LICENSE) file for details.